Disclaimer

 Support signposting

-The key message is if you have been affected by suicide, you are not alone.
+If you have been affected by suicide, you are not alone.
 If you or someone you know is experiencing suicidal thoughts, talk to someone, let them know what is going on and ask for help.